 We provide extensive healthcare services for children across our three main hospital sites as well as within the community.
 Children requiring care within our hospitals/Community Services will be referred by health professionals.

-Child Health (Paediatrics) is the area of medicine that deals with the diagnosis, treatment and prevention of health conditions in children aged 0 to 16 years and transition to adult services for young people aged 16-18 years.
-This care is provided by many different health professionals experienced in the care of children in many different settings.
+Child Health (Paediatrics) is the area of medicine that deals with the diagnosis, treatment, and prevention of health conditions in children aged 0 to 16 years and transition to adult services for young people aged 16 to 18 years.
+This care is provided by many different health professionals experienced in the care of children in different settings.

 We have an eight place classroom based on C Cluster on Gate 46 at Pinderfields Hospital.
 We also work with children at bedside.
 We cover all of the Children's Ward, Children's Burns and Spinal Ward.